Effective Pre-Seed Investment Strategies Every Startup Founder Should Know

 Create a Strong Pitch

 A well-prepared pitch deck is crucial for conveying the startup’s value, market opportunity, and growth potential to investors.
 The pitch deck should be brief, visually appealing, and tailored to the target audience.
-It should cover the problem being solved, the solution offered market validation, the business model, milestones achieved, and the team’s expertise.
+It should cover the problem being solved, the solution offered market validation, the scalable business model, milestones achieved, and the team’s expertise.

 Be Frugal and Efficient